top of page

 We Don’t Cancel Our Trips Unless There Is Extreme Danger

 Based on the above info, we have no plans to cancel any upcoming tour trip to Israel.
 We know it’s hard for some to understand this without having been to Israel.
-However, life goes on as normal for 99.9 percent of the population, and for those whose lives are interrupted, it’s only for a short time.
+However, life goes on as usual for 99.9 percent of the population, and for those whose lives are interrupted, it’s only for a short time.
 Then it quickly passes, and life goes back to normal.

 Holy Land Site